haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 so it makes sense to bake it into function call or function object itself, which leads to `FnOnce` bound once more.

-By extension, `main` should also implement `Fn`, but that's debatable, we will come back to this point in a moment.
+By extension, `main` should also implement `Fn` but that can be argued, we will come back to this point in a moment.

 What about `Send` (or `'static`)?
 `Send` on the closure translates naturally onto `Send` on captures, which includes `Cx` type -